 Political developments in selected Latin American nations.
 May be repeated with new content.
 Maximum credit six units applicable to a master's degree.
 675. Seminar in International Relations (3) Maximum credit six units applicable to a master's degree.
 795. Problem Analysis (3) Analytical treatment of selected problems in political science.
 Review of methods for investigation and reporting of data.
-Consideration of problems in preparation of project or thesis.
-797. Research in Political Science (3) Cr/NC/SP Prerequisite: Consent of the department chair.
+Consideration of problems in preparation of project or 796.
+Internship in Public Policy (6) Prerequisites: Political Science 601, 603, and eighteen units on official program for M.A. degree in political science with a specialization in public policy.
+A 320 hour internship approved by instructor in public or private agency.
+Grade based on instructor's evaluation of supervisor's report, student consultation with instructor reviewing experience and required readings, and extensive paper relating internship experience to 797.
+Research in Political Science (3) Cr/NC/SP Prerequisite: Consent of the department chair.